 Unrestricted funds are available for use at the discretion of the trustees in furtherance of the purposes of the charity.
-Designated funds comprise unrestricted funds that have been set aside by the trustees at their discretion to use for a particular purpose.
+Designated funds comprise unrestricted funds that have been set aside by the trustees to use for a particular purpose.
 The aim and use of each designated fund is set out later in these notes.

-Restricted funds are subject to specific restrictions, which the donor, legatee, or other third party has specified are to be solely used for particular areas of the charity's work or for specific projects undertaken by the charity.
-The charity has one permanent endowment fund, this type of fund is subject to the assets being invested and retained rather than expended, the use of the income from this endowment is restricted (see later in these notes).
+Restricted funds are subject to specific restrictions, which the donor, legatee, or other third party has specified are to be solely used for particular areas of the charity's work or for specific projects.

+The charity has one permanent endowment fund, this type of fund is subject to the assets being invested and retained rather than expended, the use of the income from this endowment is restricted.